Fermented Carrots with Ginger

 1+ tablespoon fresh grated ginger (optional)

-Put the grated carrots and ginger, if used, into a bowl and stir to combine.
+Put the grated carrots and grated ginger, if used, into a bowl and stir to combine.

-Sprinkle some salt (1/4 to 1/2 teaspoon) over the carrots and massage.
+Sprinkle some salt (1/8 to 1/4 teaspoon) not too much, over the carrots and massage.
 (Your hands will get orange, but it washes right off.)

 Place the grated carrots into a 16 oz wide-mouth glass jar.
 Pour any liquid from the bowl over the carrots.
 Press down firmly to pack the carrots to within 1 1/2” of the top of the jar.
 Pour the salted water into the jar to completely cover the carrots.